aczekajski/iitc-plugin-mininomaly/README.md

 ### Installation
 1. Go to the ("Releases")[https://github.com/aczekajski/iitc-plugin-mininomaly/releases] and download the `plugin.user.js` file from the newest release.
 2. Install it using your userscripts engine of choice (eg. Tampermonkey) and make sure it runs after the IITC.
+3. Make sure you're using a modern browser (newest Chrome/Opera is advised)

 ### Running Portal Battle
 1. Set `localStorage` values: